yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/installer.md

 type: docs
 ---

-Use the following instructions to install YugabyteDB Anywhere software.
+Use the following instructions to install YugabyteDB Anywhere (YBA) software.
 For guidance on which method to choose, see [YBA Prerequisites](../../prerequisites/default/).

-Note: For higher availability, one or more additional YugabyteDB Anywhere instances can be separately installed, and then configured later to serve as passive warm standby servers.
+Note: For higher availability, one or more additional YBA instances can be separately installed, and then configured later to serve as passive warm standby servers.
 See [Enable High Availability](../../../administer-yugabyte-platform/high-availability/) for more information.

 <ul class="nav nav-tabs-alt nav-tabs-yb">